1998 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 1. How much silver is in a 1998 half dollar?

-Regular 1998 half dollars (P and D mint marks) contain no silver – they use copper-nickel clad composition.
-Only the 1998-S Silver Proof DCAM contains 90% silver (approximately 0.3617 troy ounces).
-This silver content provides intrinsic metal value separate from numismatic premiums.
+Regular 1998 half dollars with “P” or “D” mint marks contain no silver — they are copper-nickel clad coins.
+Only the 1998-S Silver Proof DCAM contains 90% silver (approximately 0.3617 troy ounces), providing an intrinsic silver melt value tied to current spot prices.
+The 1998-S Matte Finish is also struck in 90% silver and carries the same silver content.

 2. Why are high-grade 1998 half dollars so expensive?